 Based on our customer feedback, users suffering from arthritis-related pain love TheraJoy organic CBD salve.
 For people with arthritis, TheraJoy is ideal; it’s easy to apply to the afflicted area and is quickly absorbed leaving your skin feeling soft and moisturized.

 Treating Arthritis (Osteoarthritis and Rheumatoid) with CBD

-While “arthritis” means joint inflammation, it is actual the umbrella term used to describe over 200 different rheumatic diseases and conditions that affect the joints, the connective tissue, and the tissues that surround the joint.
+While “arthritis” means joint inflammation, it is actually the umbrella term used to describe over 200 different rheumatic diseases and conditions that affect the joints, the connective tissue, and the tissues that surround the joint.

 With more than 3 millions cases being reported in the US each year, arthritis is a real concern, and while medial treatment can help, it can’t cure you.
 Arthritis is a chronic condition that can last for years or be a lifelong affliction.